Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

           Code: cv2.imshow('Webcam',img)
                 cv2.waitKey(1)

+11. Turn off the live screen/webcam instantaneously

-11. If anything unpleasant occurs in an attendant webcam, the controller can immediately turn the live capturing screen off just by clicking on the 'q' button for 10ms using cv2.waitkey() function.
+If anything unpleasant occurs in an attendant webcam, the controller can immediately turn the live capturing screen off just by clicking on the 'q' button for 10ms using cv2.waitkey() function.

           Code: if cv2.waitKey(10) & 0xFF == ord ('q'):
                 break